On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: The primitive equations

-where $\vv=(u,v)$ is the horizontal component of the velocity vector, $\nn=(\p_x,\p_y)$ is the two-dimensional nabla operator, $\omega$ is the vertical velocity in the pressure coordinate system, i.e.\ the material derivative of the pressure~$p$, $\phi$ is the geopotential and $T$ is the temperature.
-All the unknown functions, $\vv$, $\omega$, $\phi$ and $T$ depend on $(t,x,y,p)$.
-Subscriptions of functions denote differentiation with respect to the corresponding variables.
-The constants~$f$, $R$, $c_p$ in the above system are the Coriolis parameter, the gas constant for dry air and the specific heat of dry air at constant pressure.
-The function $J=J(t,x,y,p)$ is the external heating.
-The first equation is the momentum equation, the second equation is the hydrostatic equation, the third equation is the continuity equation and the last equation is the a version of the first law of hydrodynamics.
+where $\vv=(u,v)$ is the horizontal component of the velocity vector, $\nabla=(\p_x,\p_y)$ is the two-dimensional nabla operator, $w$~is the vertical velocity in the Cartesian coordinate system, $p$~is the pressure and $T$~is the temperature.
+All the unknown functions, $\vv$, $w$, $p$ and $T$ depend on $(t,x,y,z)$.
+Subscripts of functions denote differentiation with respect to the corresponding variables.
+The constants~$f$, $g$, $R$, $c_p$ in the above system are the Coriolis parameter, the free fall acceleration, the gas constant for dry air and the specific heat of dry air at constant pressure.
+The function $J=J(t,x,y,z)$ is the external heating.
+The equations in the system~\eqref{eq:PrimitiveEquationsInCartesianCoords} are respectively the momentum equation, the hydrostatic equation, the continuity equation and a version of the first law of hydrodynamics.
+In addition, we have that $g=\phi_z$, with $\phi$ being the geopotential.
+The density is related to the temperature and the pressure via the state equation of an ideal gas, $\rho=p/(RT)$.

+Due to modern weather prediction models being formulated using the pressure (or a suitable function of the pressure) as the vertical coordinate rather than the height $z$ itself, it is convenient to work with the following form of the primitive equations instead:

+This form can be derived from the system~\eqref{eq:PrimitiveEquationsInCartesianCoords} using $p$ instead of~$z$ as the new vertical coordinate, the material derivative $\mathrm{d}p/\mathrm{d}t=:\omega$ of the pressure~$p$ instead of~$w$ as the vertical velocity in the pressure coordinate system, and the geopotential~$\phi$ instead of~$p$ as one more new unknown function, see~\cite{kasa74Ay} for further details.
+Here, all the unknown functions, $\vv$, $\omega$, $\phi$ and $T$, now depend on $(t,x,y,p)$.
 From the physical point of view, the system~\eqref{eq:PrimitiveEquations} forms the dynamical core of most of the present day's atmospheric numerical models.